rexresearch

 [0129] There exist special places in a photonic crystal near a

-of the velocity of the reflecting surface.
-These special locations
+function of the velocity of the reflecting surface.
+These

-locations, an unusually large frequency shift of the reflected
+vicinity of these locations, an unusually large frequency shift

-light may be observed.
-The presence of extra frequencies in the
+of the reflected light may be observed.
+The presence of extra

 [0130] FIG. 17 presents a 1-dimensional schematic of the